TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Parsefunc.rst

    *(The definition of the constant above is top-level TypoScript.
 It belongs on one level with the objects "config" and "page".)*

-   If you now use parseFunc with :ts:`constants = 1`, all occurrences of the string ###EMAIL### in the text will be substituted with the actual address.
+   If you now use parseFunc with :typoscript:`constants = 1`, all occurrences of the string ###EMAIL### in the text will be substituted with the actual address.